Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 - Wear closed-toe shoes - the cemetery paths are uneven

-- Bring small flashlights for kids (not phone lights, which are disrespectful pointed at graves)
+- Bring small flashlights for kids (not phone lights, which feel disrespectful pointed at graves)

 - Bring marigolds to leave at the central altar if you want to participate